Gameday inactives, injuries and weather: Week 15

 New England

+Inactives: RB Damien Harris, QB Brian Hoyer, WR Donte Moncrief, DB Joejuan Williams and TE Jordan M. Thomas

 Lineup notes: WR Julian Edelman (knee) came back to practice but remains on Injured Reserve.
-Keep tabs on him to see if he’s activated before game time.
-RB Damien Harris (ankle), RB James White (foot) were “limited” and have the peculiar questionable tag.
+He is likely to return in Week 16.
+RB Damien Harris (ankle) was questionable but has been downgraded to out.
+RB James White (foot) was limited all week and is questionable.
+He’s available.

 Miami

+Inactives: DE Jason Strowbridge, WR DeVante Parker, TE Mike Gesicki, OG Ereck Flowers, WR Jakeem Grant and FB Chandler Cox

-Lineup notes: RB Salvon Ahmed (shoulder), WR Jakeem Grant (hamstring) and WR DeVante Parker (hamstring) are all questionable after they were limited Friday.
+Lineup notes: RB Salvon Ahmed (shoulder), WR Jakeem Grant (hamstring) and WR DeVante Parker (hamstring) all were questionable, but only Ahmed will be available.
 QB Tua Tagovailoa (ankle) is off the report.

 Chicago at Minnesota (1:00 p.m.
 EST)